NatashaPDev/Voting/README.md

 Get restaurant menu by date
 ----
-Returns json data about dishes in the restaurant for the date.
+Returns JSON data about dishes in the restaurant for the date.

 * **URL**